 Caring For One Week Old Puppies

-After their birth, it is necessary to avoid as much as possible to fiddle with the newborn Rottweiler puppies and to ensure that each little one finds the teats of the mother.
+After their birth, it is necessary to avoid fiddling with the newborn Rottweiler puppies as much as possible and ensure that each little one finds the mother's teats.
 During the first week, they should feed approximately every two hours.
 Breastfeeding will last about 7 weeks.

-If the mother cannot provide for the food of the puppies, whether for health reasons, in the event of too large a litter (the female dog has only 8 or 10 teats), or if she does not survive the birth, infant formula should be used.
+If the mother cannot provide for the puppies' food, whether for health reasons, in the event of too large a litter (the female dog has only 8 or 10 teats), or if she does not survive the birth, infant formula should be used.
 They can also be given colostrum substitutes during the first week.
 This powdered milk can be bought from the veterinarian and should be given at body temperature, every two hours, night and day, diluted in water, according to the manufacturer's instructions.

-Very young puppies have trouble feeding on an artificial teat, and you will sometimes have to drip milk on their tongue.
+Very young puppies have trouble feeding on an artificial teat, and you sometimes have to drip milk on their tongues.
 When puppies can nurse, use a small bottle.
 When they have finished their meal, they will trample your knees with their paws, as they would their mother's udder.
 You will then have to imitate the licks of the latter on the abdomen of the little ones, rubbing their belly to encourage them to urinate.
-When each puppy is clean, put it back in the box, where you will have put a hot water bottle, wrapped in a towel.
+When each puppy is clean, put it back in the box, where you will have arranged a hot water bottle wrapped in a towel.